Teamwork/kommentaar/doc/syntax.markdown

 The `Form` and `Query` parameters follow the same format:

-    Form: $ref: formParams
+    Form: formParams
-    Query: $ref: queryParams
+    Query: queryParams

 Referencing Form, Path, or Query parameters will always use the `form`, `path`, and `query` struct tags.
 A value of `-` means it will be ignored; no struct tag means it will add the field name as-is.

-    param-ref      = ( "Form" / "Path" / "Query" ) ": $ref: " ref LF
+    param-ref      = ( "Form" / "Path" / "Query" ) ": " ref LF

 ### Request body

 The request body is any request body that is not a form; for example JSON, XML, YAML, or something else.

-    Request body: $ref: createRequest
+    Request body: createRequest
-    Request body (application/xml): $ref: createRequest
+    Request body (application/xml): createRequest

 The first form will use the configured default Content-Type; the second form explicitly defines it for this request body.

     content-type   = type-name "/" subtype-name  ; https://tools.ietf.org/html/rfc6838#section-4.2
-    request-ref    = "Request body" [ "(" content-type ")" ] ": $ref:" ref LF
+    request-ref    = "Request body" [ "(" content-type ")" ] ": " ref LF

 ### Responses

 Response bodies are mapped to a HTTP status code:

-    Response 200: $ref: createResponse
+    Response 200: createResponse

 Every endpoint must have at least one defined response.

 The response code `200` will be used it it's omitted:

-    Response: $ref: createResponse
+    Response: createResponse

 You can define a Content-Type like with Request bodies; it will use the configured default Content-Type if omitted:

-    Response 404 (application/json): $ref: createResponse
+    Response 404 (application/json): createResponse

-The `$empty` keyword indicates that this response code may be returned, but without any code.
+The `{empty}` keyword indicates that this response code may be returned, but without any code.
 In general this should only be used for `204 No Content`:

-    Response 204: $empty
+    Response 204: {empty}

-The `$data` keyword indicates that this response returns unstructured data, such as text, HTML, an image, spreadsheet document, etc. An explicit Content-Type is required when using `$data`.
+The `{data}` keyword indicates that this response returns unstructured data, such as text, HTML, an image, spreadsheet document, etc. An explicit Content-Type is required when using `{data}`.

-    Response 200 (text/plain): $data
+    Response 200 (text/plain): {data}

-The `$default` keyword indicates it should use the default reference for this response code:
+The `{default}` keyword indicates it should use the default reference for this response code:

-    Response 400: $default
+    Response 400: {default}

 It is an error if no default reference is configured for this response code.

-    response-ref   = "Response" [ 3DIGIT ] ":" [ "(" content-type ")" ] ( "$empty" / "$default" / ": $ref:" ref ) LF
+    response-ref   = "Response" [ 3DIGIT ] ":" [ "(" content-type ")" ] ( "{empty}" / "{default}" / ": " ref ) LF

 References
 ----------